Skip to main content

 Age and health

-• Long-term health expenses and the costs of serious illness (Influences the amount of insurance you need)
+• Long-term health expenses and the costs of serious illness (these influence the amount of insurance you need)

 Financial obligations